jtlaurel/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-24-1.png)<!-- -->

-We can see from the panel plot that activity is significantly more spread out throughout the day on weekends vs. weekday.
-While weekdays have sharper spikes and lower troughs possibly because of ones commute and work schedule.
+We can see from the panel plot that activity is significantly more spread out throughout the day on weekends vs. weekdays.
+However, weekdays have sharper spikes and lower troughs possibly because of one's commute and work schedule.